5,6-MDO-DiPT

 5,6-MDO-DiPT, also known as 5,6-methylenedioxy-N,N-diisopropyltryptamine, is a lesser-known chemical compound of the tryptamine family.
-It is the 5,6-methylenedioxy derivative of diisopropyltryptamine (DiPT) and is a analogue of 5-MeO-DiPT.
+It is the 5,6-methylenedioxy derivative of diisopropyltryptamine (DiPT) and is an analogue of 5-MeO-DiPT.
 The drug is included as an entry in Alexander Shulgin's 1991 book TiHKAL (Tryptamines I Have Known and Loved).
 However, Shulgin did not test 5,6-MDO-DiPT and its dose, duration, and effects are unknown.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of 5,6-MDO-DiPT.
 Its chemical synthesis has been described.
 The drug was first described in the scientific literature by Toni B. Kline and colleagues in 1982.